 PlantBank is the ‘environmental insurance policy’ for Australia’s native plant species.

 It is estimated that 50 per cent of the world’s plant species are under threat of extinction.
 In Australia over 10 per cent are already listed as endangered.
-In the same way that a bank safeguards our money, PlantBank will safeguard our plants from an uncertain future.
+In the same way that a bank safeguards our money, PlantBank safeguards our plants from an uncertain future.

-Located at the Australian Botanic Garden at Mount Annan, PlantBank will be a world class centre for plant research and learning and home to the largest native seed bank in the Asia Pacific region.
+Located at the Australian Botanic Garden at Mount Annan, PlantBank is a world class centre for plant research and learning and home to the largest native seed bank in the Asia Pacific region.

-A model of sustainable design and operation, PlantBank will house thermal efficient seed storage vaults, climate controlled glasshouses, state of the art laboratories, specialised teaching facilities and inspiring exhibition and conference spaces.
+A model of sustainable design and operation, PlantBank houses thermal efficient seed storage vaults, climate controlled glasshouses, state of the art laboratories, specialised teaching facilities and inspiring exhibition and conference spaces.

-Work undertaken at PlantBank will contribute to the preservation of the world’s plant diversity and ecological habitats, bringing together our nation’s best scientists to collaborate on research projects of international importance.
-Its facilities will provide new and exciting opportunities to engage the public and local community in science.
+Work undertaken at PlantBank contributes to the preservation of the world’s plant diversity and ecological habitats, bringing together our nation’s best scientists to collaborate on research projects of international importance.
+Its facilities provide new and exciting opportunities to engage the public and local community in science.